 Cunin et al (2011) The tachykinins substance P and hemokinin-1 favor the generation of human memory Th17 cells by inducing IL-1β, IL-23, and TNF-like 1A expression by monocytes.
 J Immunol 186 4175 PMID: 21368235

 Do you know of a great paper that uses SB 218795 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for SB 218795